Affirm Your Beauty

 Victoria: “Yes, you are, Linda.”

 • Ask your friends to say affirmations to you frequently.
-For example, if you want to affirm that you are learning to express yourself more easily, you might ask a good friend to say to you often, “Juanita, you are certainly speaking out and expressing yourself clearly these days!”
+For example, if you want to affirm that you are learning to express yourself more easily, you might ask a good friend to say to you often, “Juanita, you are truly speaking out and expressing yourself clearly these days!”

 • Include affirmations in your conversations – making strong positive statements about things and people (including yourself) that you want to see in a more positive way.
 It’s amazing what dramatic changes can be made in your life by just beginning to consciously speak more positively in daily conversation.